Thein-Naing/roses-frontend/README.md

-#  `Color of roses full stack application using Java, Spring Boot, MySQL, React and Bootstrap and tested with Postman`
+#  `Color of roses full stack application using Java, Spring Boot, MySQL, React, Bootstrap and tested with Postman`

 `Can delpoy frontend only at the moment.
 You can check here:` https://color-of-roses.onrender.com/